metamn/react/content/blog/on-design-systems-3/index.md

 This paradigm makes no explicit bounds between HTML, CSS and Javascript.

 HTML has no classes, thus styles and behaviour attached.
-Styling comes from a separate CSS file, behaviour comes from a separate JavaScript file, and everything is bound together via naming conventions.
+Styling comes from a separate CSS file, behaviour comes from a separate JavaScript file, and everything binds together via naming conventions.

 Naming conventions are the last thing to scale.